Tips and Tricks

 • Note any restrictions on switching to competitors

-Most contracts require 30-60 days written notice, but terms vary.
-Knowing your obligations upfront prevents surprises later.
+Most contracts require 30-60 days’ written notice, but terms vary.
+These terms matter.
+Review them up front to prevent surprises later.

 Not all factoring companies are created equal.
-Evaluate these key features.
+When comparing the best factoring companies for trucking, evaluate these key features.

 • Customer service: In-house dedicated support vs. outsourced call centers